roostergrin/slaterfamilyholdings.com/README.md

       - These can be found in filters.php
       - Turn off automatic emailer
       - Turn on automatic core updates
+  6. Update this readme's for future requests section

 ## Getting a new project started